simon5521/theta/subprojects/cfa/README.md

 * locations, with dedicated initial, final and error locations,
 * edges between locations, labeled with statements over the variables.

-Algorithms are usually interested in proving that the error location is not reachable.
+Algorithms are usually interested in proving that the error command is not reachable.

 ### Textual representation (DSL)